rljonesiii/datamind/docs/knowledge_graph_usage.md

 ## Conclusion

-The knowledge graph is what transforms DSAssist from a collection of AI agents into a continuously learning data science system.
+The knowledge graph is what transforms DataMind from a collection of AI agents into a continuously learning data science system.
 By capturing, connecting, and querying the accumulated wisdom of experiments, it enables each iteration to be smarter than the last.

 This creates a virtuous cycle: better experiments → better knowledge → even better experiments → deeper insights → more effective automation → transformative data science capabilities.